Non-compete agreements limit your ability to quit jobs and get raises.

 3. Negotiate higher compensation — because what are you going to do if you don’t get it, quit?

-Do you want to be removed from your new job by court order because your former employer decides to litigate your noncompete — enforceable or not?
-You can see that, and other noncompete horror stories, here.
+Do you want to be removed from your new job by court order because your former employer decides to litigate your non-compete — enforceable or not?
+You can see that, and other non-compete horror stories, at the New York Times link above.

 And litigation?
 That means legal fees that can also do big damage to your financial stability.